 News Robert Andersen charged with punching William White, who refused to buy Statue of Liberty tickets, NYPD says The Statue of Liberty is shown in this undated image.
 Photo Credit: shandysnaps via Flickr By Alison Fox email@example.com @AlisonFox Updated February 17, 2016 1:38 PM Print Share fbShare Tweet gShare Email A 25-year-old man was charged on Wednesday with punching a tourist from Arizona, who then suffered a skull fracture when his head hit the pavement, police said.
 Robert Andersen was charged with assault, two days after he allegedly attacked 33-year-old William White in front of the Staten Island Ferry terminal.
 White was attacked after he turned down an offer by a woman to buy tickets to see the famous landmark at about 3:30 p.m. on Monday, cops said.
 Police said she walked away, but Andersen is accused of retaliating.
 Moments later — and without saying a word — Andersen allegedly sucker punched him.
 White fell and hit his head on the ground, police said.
 He was taken to Bellevue Hospital Center and treated for a fractured skull.
 Attorney information for Andersen was not immediately available.
 By Alison Fox firstname.lastname@example.org @AlisonFox Alison covers law enforcement and breaking news.
 She previously worked at The Wall Street Journal, and has a master’s degree from Northwestern University and bachelor’s from the University of Wisconsin at Madison.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.